Digioref/RL-Project/README.md

 ## Introduction
 This is the repository for the Final Test (Prova Finale) of Logic Networks (Reti Logiche) in the academic year 2022/2023 at Polytechnic of Milan.

-Subject: 054441 - Prova Finale (Progetto di Reti Logiche) - professor Fornaciari William.
+Subject: 054441 - Prova Finale (Progetto di Reti Logiche)

 Professor: Fornaciari William